5ar1m/codesage/README.md

 2. Backend scans, chunks, and embeds files using a Hugging Face embedding model.
 3. ChromaDB stores the embeddings locally.
 4. When a user enters a query, embeddings are generated and used to search for relevant context.
-5. The context is passed to a Hugging Face LLM via API, and the response is streamed back using Socket.io.
+5. The context is passed to a Google chat model via API, and the response is streamed back using Socket.io.

 ---

 ## 🔄 Future Improvements

 * Multi-language support beyond Node.js
-* Summarization of files and folders
 * Persistent chat history per project
-* UI options to choose LLMs and model settings
+* UI options to choose LLMs and model settings (you can even build a full blown extension for some IDEs like sublime text)
 * Drag-and-drop UI for codebase selection
+* Cache the context aware inputs with llm response to save quick bucks 😁 !
+* You can also include previous interactions for context awareness
 ---

 ## 📝 License